timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 directly queryable from within your database using standard SQL.
-Chunks for a given hypertable can now stretch across standard storage (in block form) and the object storage tier (in object form), but a single SQL query transparently pulls data from the appropriate chunks using TimescaleDB’s chunk exclusion algorithms.
+Chunks for a given hypertable can now stretch across standard storage (in block form) and the object storage tier (in object form), but a single SQL query transparently pulls data from the appropriate chunks using TimescaleDB's chunk exclusion algorithms.

 In fact, chunks in the object storage tier are stored in compressed, columnar format (in a different format from the internals of the database, for better